M113 armored personnel carrier: General usage in combat

+The ARVN also used M113 armored personnel carriers.
+Between November 1967 and March 1970, the US and ARVN forces lost no less than 1,342 M113s to land-mines alone (excluding the vehicle were lost by recoilless rifles or RPGs) In 1975, 1381 ARVN M113s were destroyed and captured.
+Losses in other years are unknown.
+In total, the U.S, ARVN and Australia lost about 8,000 M113s during the Vietnam war.

 Israel

-The Israel Defense Forces are the second largest user of the M113 after the United States, with over 6000 of the vehicles in service.
+The IDF are the second largest user of the M113 after the United States, with over 6000 of the vehicles in service.

 In 1967 some Jordanian M113 were captured in the West Bank during the Six-Day War and were integrated into the Israeli Army.
 In 1970 Israel started to receive M113A1 to replace the antiquated half-tracks.
-The IDF M-113s were armed with M2 HB machine guns, and two MAG 7.62 mm machine guns on either side of the upper crew compartment door.
+The IDF M113s were armed with M2 HB machine guns, and two MAG 7.62 mm machine guns on either side of the upper crew compartment door.

 The M113 took part in the Yom Kippur War in October 1973, when the IDF was equipped with 448 M113s that saw action on the Sinai and Golan fronts.
 They proved inadequate for direct fighting due to their poor armor protection.
-In the Battle of Buq'atta most of the 7th Recon Company was wiped out while trying to assault Syrian commandos with their M-113s.
+In the Battle of Buq'atta most of the 7th Recon Company was wiped out while trying to assault Syrian commandos with their M113s.

 They were used by the IDF in the 1978 South Lebanon conflict.
 In the 1982 Lebanon War, they saw heavy action.
 PLO ambushes with RPGs caused extensive casualties because of the tendency of the M113's aluminum armor to catch on fire after being hit by anti-tank weapons.
 Israeli infantrymen being ferried by M113s learned to quickly dismount and fight on foot when engaged.

 By the time of the Siege of Beirut, M113s were only used to carry supplies to the front line, always stopping at least 100 meters from enemy lines.
 M113s were subsequently used by both the IDF and the South Lebanon Army during the South Lebanon conflict.

 The IDF utilized M113s during the First Intifada and the Second Intifada.
 In May 2004, two fully laden IDF M113s were destroyed by IEDs in the Gaza Strip, killing 11 soldiers, all those inside the vehicles on both occasions.
 This became known in Israel as the "APC disaster".
 The vulnerability of the M113 armored personnel carrier to IEDs and RPGs led the IDF to later begin to develop the Namer APC.
 M113s were used again in the 2006 Lebanon War and Operation Cast Lead.